boytchev/oops.js/demos/index.md

 The postprocessing effects in Oops.js are intentionally similar to those in Three.js.
 The effect composer of Oops.js is called `Effects`.
-Creating an instance of `Effects` requires a renderer, a scene and a camera.
+Creating an instance of `Effects` requires a renderer.

 `Effects` is a manager of postprocessing effects.
 Initially the composer is empty.
 If its `.render` is called it will just render the scene without any